 Loading the player...The Nutritional Benefits of Red Peppers <p><a href="https://www.healthchoicesfirst.com/practitioner-type/registered-dietician">Local Registered Dietitian </a>CDE, discusses the Nutritional Benefits of Red Peppers.</p>

 Local Registered Dietitian CDE, discusses the Nutritional Benefits of Red Peppers.

 The Nutritional Benefits of Red Peppers

+Red bell peppers are packed with nutrients and they’re a great choice to add to a healthy diet.
 They’re packed with vitamin C as well as the vitamins B6, thiamine, folate and beta carotene.
 Due to their deep red, rich colour, they contain many phytonutreints, including collagenic acid as well as zeaxanthin.
 Both of these can help to reduce your risk of developing cancer and prevent heart disease.